 5. Family reunification benefits.
 D7 Visa holders can bring their immediate family members, including spouses, parents, and dependent children, through Portugal’s family reunification process.
 This makes it a great choice for Americans who want to relocate with loved ones.

 6. Citizenship for newborn children.
-Portugal grants citizenship to children born in the country if at least one parent has held a residence permit for at least a year before birth.
+Portugal grants citizenship to children born in the country if at least one parent has held a residence permit for at least for 5 years before birth.
 This makes the D7 Visa an attractive option for families planning long-term relocation.

 7. Safe and welcoming environment.
-According to the Global Peace Index, Portugal is ranked as the 7th most peaceful country in the world and the fifth most peaceful in Europe.
-The GPI evaluates nations based on factors such as societal safety and security, ongoing domestic and international conflict, and the degree of militarization.
+According to the Global Peace Index, Portugal is ranked as the 7th most peaceful country in the world and the fifth most peaceful in Europe[2] Source: According to the overall GPI score for 2025.

 Requirements for US сitizens applying for the Portugal D7 Visa

-To qualify for the Portugal D7 Visa, US citizens must meet specific financial, legal, and residency requirements.
+To qualify for the Portugal D7 Visa, US citizens must meet specific financial, legal, and residency requirements[7] Source: Information about the path to residence for financially independent people is published on the official website of the Portuguese Government.

 The minimum required annual income depends on the number of family members included in the application: